krisk248/Cybersecurity-Interview-QA/README.md

 ## Application Security

-1. Heard of OWASP ?
-What is it ? name some Vulnerabilities from OWASP-T10.
-1. What is Vulnerability Assesment, Pentesting , and Red teaming.
-Differences ?
-2. How do you handle Brute Forcing on your application ?
-3. What is Authentication and Authorization ?
-4. What is Steteful and Steteless in HTTP context ?
-4. How does HTTP handles state ?
-5. What is Cross Site Scripting ?
-6. What is difference in stored , reflected, and DOM XSS ?
-7. Which of the XSS attacks are hard to detetct and why ?
-7. What is the defense against XSS ?
-Remidiation.
-6. Do you prefer black-listing approach or whitelisting approach ? and Why ?
-7. What is CSRF ?
-Impact ? and Remidiation ?
-8. When investigating CSRF Attack , wat are the things you will look for ?
-8. Can you perform CSRF attack if HTTP method is PUT considering there is no CSRF Prevention, Explain?
-9. How do you determine if the Website is hosted on IIS or Apache or Nginix or whatever server stack ?
-10. What is SQL Injection ?
-11. Name some Types of SQL Injection Vulnerability.
-11. Explain Union Based SQL Injection.
-11. Explain Time Based SQL Injection.
-11. Explain Blind SQL Injection.
+1. ### Heard of OWASP?
+What is it?
+Name some Vulnerabilities from OWASP-T10.

+    **OWASP:** The Open Web Application Security Project (OWASP) is a nonprofit organization focused on improving the security of software.
+OWASP provides free resources and tools, including the OWASP Top Ten, which is a regularly updated list of the top ten web application security risks.

+    **OWASP Top Ten Vulnerabilities:**
+    - Injection (e.g., SQL, NoSQL, OS, and LDAP Injection)
+    - Broken Authentication
+    - Sensitive Data Exposure
+    - XML External Entities (XXE)
+    - Broken Access Control
+    - Security Misconfiguration
+    - Cross-Site Scripting (XSS)
+    - Insecure Deserialization
+    - Using Components with Known Vulnerabilities
+    - Insufficient Logging and Monitoring

+2. ### What is Vulnerability Assessment, Pentesting, and Red Teaming?
+Differences?

+    **Vulnerability Assessment:** A process to identify, quantify, and prioritize vulnerabilities in a system.
+It is usually automated and involves scanning systems to find potential security weaknesses.

+    **Pentesting (Penetration Testing):** A simulated cyber attack against your system to check for exploitable vulnerabilities.
+It involves manual and automated techniques and aims to exploit identified vulnerabilities.

+    **Red Teaming:** A full-scope, multi-layered attack simulation designed to measure how well an organization's people, networks, applications, and physical security controls can withstand an attack from a real-life adversary.
+It involves using tactics, techniques, and procedures (TTPs) of real-world attackers.

+3. ### How do you handle Brute Forcing on your application?

+    **Handling Brute Forcing:**
+    - **Account Lockout Policies:** Temporarily lock accounts after a certain number of failed login attempts.
+    - **CAPTCHAs:** Implement CAPTCHAs to distinguish between human and automated login attempts.
+    - **Rate Limiting:** Limit the number of login attempts from a single IP address.
+    - **Multi-Factor Authentication (MFA):** Add an extra layer of security to ensure that even if passwords are compromised, the account remains secure.
+    - **Logging and Monitoring:** Monitor and log failed login attempts and take action when suspicious activity is detected.

+4. ### What is Authentication and Authorization?

+    **Authentication:** The process of verifying the identity of a user or system.
+It confirms that the user is who they claim to be, typically through credentials like passwords, biometrics, or tokens.

+    **Authorization:** The process of determining what an authenticated user or system is allowed to do.
+It controls access to resources based on permissions, roles, or policies.

+5. ### What is Stateful and Stateless in HTTP context?

+    **Stateful:** In a stateful protocol, the server retains information about the client across multiple requests.
+Each request is aware of previous interactions, allowing for a more continuous experience.

+    **Stateless:** In a stateless protocol, each request from a client to the server must contain all the information needed to understand and complete the request.
+The server does not store any state information between requests.

+6. ### How does HTTP handle state?

+    **HTTP Handling State:**
+    - **Cookies:** Small pieces of data stored on the client-side and sent with each request to maintain state between the client and server.
+    - **Sessions:** Server-side storage of state information, usually identified by a session ID passed between the client and server via cookies or URL parameters.
+    - **Local Storage/Session Storage:** Client-side storage mechanisms provided by web browsers to store state information persistently (local storage) or temporarily (session storage).

+7. ### What is Cross-Site Scripting (XSS)?

+    **Cross-Site Scripting (XSS):** A type of security vulnerability typically found in web applications.
+XSS allows attackers to inject malicious scripts into web pages viewed by other users.
+These scripts can hijack user sessions, deface websites, or redirect users to malicious sites.

+8. ### What is the difference in stored, reflected, and DOM XSS?

+    **Stored XSS:** The malicious script is permanently stored on the target server (e.g., in a database).
+When a user requests the data, the script is delivered as part of the response and executed by the user's browser.

+    **Reflected XSS:** The malicious script is reflected off a web server.
+The script is included in the URL or form data sent to the server and is reflected back in the server's response, executed by the user's browser.

+    **DOM XSS:** The malicious script is executed as a result of modifying the DOM environment in the browser.
+The attack is executed on the client side by manipulating the DOM, rather than from the server's response.

+9. ### Which of the XSS attacks are hard to detect and why?

+    **DOM XSS:** DOM-based XSS attacks are harder to detect because they do not involve the server in delivering the malicious payload.
+The attack is entirely client-side, often making it more difficult to identify through traditional server-side scanning and logging mechanisms.

+10. ### What is the defense against XSS?
+Remediation.

+    **Defense Against XSS:**
+    - **Input Validation:** Ensure all input data is validated and sanitized.
+    - **Output Encoding:** Encode output data to prevent execution of malicious scripts.
+    - **Content Security Policy (CSP):** Use CSP headers to restrict the sources of content that can be loaded by the browser.
+    - **Use of Security Libraries:** Implement security libraries and frameworks that provide built-in XSS protection.

+11. ### Do you prefer black-listing approach or whitelisting approach? and Why?

+    **Whitelisting:** It is generally preferred because it defines a specific set of allowed inputs, blocking everything else by default.
+This is more secure than black-listing, which only defines what is not allowed, potentially leaving gaps for unanticipated malicious inputs.

+12. ### What is CSRF?
+Impact? and Remediation?

+    **CSRF (Cross-Site Request Forgery):** An attack that tricks a user into executing unwanted actions on a web application in which they are authenticated.
+It can result in unauthorized actions being performed on behalf of the user.

+    **Impact:** Can lead to unauthorized data modification, fund transfers, or other unwanted actions executed without the user's consent.

+    **Remediation:**
+    - **CSRF Tokens:** Include unique, unpredictable tokens in forms and verify them on the server side.
+    - **SameSite Cookies:** Use the `SameSite` attribute in cookies to prevent them from being sent with cross-site requests.
+    - **Double Submit Cookies:** Use a combination of cookies and tokens to verify requests.

+13. ### When investigating CSRF Attack, what are the things you will look for?

+    **Investigation Steps:**
+    - **Session Management:** Review how sessions are handled and maintained.
+    - **CSRF Tokens:** Check for the presence and validation of CSRF tokens in forms and requests.
+    - **Referrer Validation:** Ensure referrer headers are being checked for legitimacy.
+    - **User Interaction:** Confirm if actions require user interaction (e.g., clicking a button).

+14. ### Can you perform CSRF attack if HTTP method is PUT considering there is no CSRF Prevention?
+Explain?

+    **Yes:** CSRF attacks can be performed using any HTTP method, including PUT, if there is no CSRF prevention mechanism in place.
+If an attacker can trick a user into making a PUT request (e.g., through a malicious script or social engineering), the attack can succeed.

+15. ### How do you determine if the Website is hosted on IIS or Apache or Nginix or whatever server stack?

+    **Determination Methods:**
+    - **HTTP Headers:** Examine HTTP response headers.
+Different servers have unique headers (e.g., `Server: Apache`).
+    - **Error Pages:** Review default error pages that may contain server-specific information.
+    - **Web Fingerprinting Tools:** Use tools like `Wappalyzer` or `Netcraft` for server identification.
+    - **Banner Grabbing:** Use `nmap` with `-sV` flag to grab service banners.

+16. ### What is SQL Injection?

+    **SQL Injection:** A code injection technique that exploits a vulnerability in an application's software by manipulating SQL queries.
+It allows attackers to interfere with the queries that an application makes to its database, potentially leading to unauthorized data access or modification.

+17. ### Name some Types of SQL Injection Vulnerability.

+    **Types of SQL Injection:**
+    - **Union-Based SQL Injection**
+    - **Error-Based SQL Injection**
+    - **Boolean-Based Blind SQL Injection**
+    - **Time-Based Blind SQL Injection**
+    - **Out-of-Band SQL Injection**

+18. ### Explain Union Based SQL Injection.

+    **Union-Based SQL Injection:** This type of injection leverages the `UNION` SQL operator to combine the results of two or more SELECT queries into a single result.
+An attacker can use this technique to extract data from other tables in the database by merging their results with the original query.

+    **Example:**
+    ```sql
+    SELECT name, email FROM users WHERE id = 1 UNION ALL SELECT username, password FROM admin;
+    ```

+19. ### Explain Time-Based SQL Injection.

+    **Time-Based SQL Injection:** This technique involves sending a query to the database that forces it to delay its response for a specific amount of time.
+It is a type of blind SQL injection used when an application does not display error messages but behaves differently based on query results.

+    **Example:**
+    ```sql
+    SELECT * FROM users WHERE id = 1 AND IF(1=1, SLEEP(5), 0);
+    ```

+20. ### Explain Blind SQL Injection.

+    **Blind SQL Injection:** This occurs when an application is vulnerable to SQL injection but does not display error messages or the results

 12. How do you protect against SQLi ?
 13. What is Prepared Statements and Paramatrized Query ? (in Context of SQLi)
 13. What is 2nd-Order-SQLi ?